Prelude

 sudo sh -c "iptables-save -c > /etc/iptables.rules"

-For the purpose of this post, let's assume that the following IP addresses are available.
+For this post, let's assume the following IP addresses are available:

-First we'll setup Apache on both boxes.
-Nothing complex - we just want to make sure that we can serve something to HTTP clients.
+First, install Apache on both boxes.
+Nothing fancy -- we just want to confirm we can serve *something* over HTTP.

 sudo apt-get install apache2 --yes

-Now fire up a browser and hit the IP addresses assigned to Node 1 and Node 2.
-You should see the default Apache page stating "It works!".
-If you don't, check your firewall allows www traffic.
-Your firewall rules should look like the below - note the line ending tcp dpt:www.
+Open a browser and hit the IP addresses for Node 1 and Node 2.
+You should see the default Apache page saying "It works!".
+If you don't, check your firewall allows `www` traffic.
+Your rules should look like this -- note the line ending `tcp dpt:www`:

 sudo iptables -L